Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

-By comparison with the experimental XAS in Fig.\ref{fig:holedoping} (a), it was found that $\beta$ = 0.65 and $Dq=$0.21 eV do a good job in reproducing the overall lineshape, and also the energy separation of the peaks A-C. To determine the crystal field distortion parameters $Dt$ and $Ds$, we made the assumption that the RIXS peak \textbf{c} reflects the splitting of the t$_{2g}$ single particle orbitals into the e$_g$ and b$_{2g}$ orbitals.
+By comparison with the experimental XAS in Fig.\ref{fig:holedoping} (a), it was found that $\beta$ = 0.65 and $Dq=$0.21 eV do a good job in reproducing the overall lineshape, and also the energy separation of the peaks A-C. We found that the absorption spectrum was not very sensitive to the crystal field parameters $Dt$ and $Ds$.
+To determine them, we made the assumption that the RIXS peak \textbf{c} reflects the splitting of the t$_{2g}$ single particle orbitals into the e$_g$ and b$_{2g}$ orbitals.
 The splitting of the single particle states $\Delta E_{t_{2g}} = E_{e_g}-E_{b_{2g}} = 3 Ds - 5 Dt$ was fixed to 160 meV.
 We then varied the e$_g$ orbital splitting $\Delta E_{e{_g}} = E_{b_{1g}} - E_{a_{1g}} = 4 Ds + 5 Dt$ under the constraint $3 Ds - 5 Dt = 160 $ meV, computed RIXS spectra and compared the results to experiment in Fig. \ref{fig:holedoping}(c).
 We found that $Ds$ = -0.037 eV and $Dt$ = 0.009 eV give a good account of the RIXS spectra.
 During the comparisons, it was also found that only small values $|Ds| < 50$ meV and $|Dt| < 50$ meV of the distortion parameters resulted in a lineshape in qualitative agreement with experiment.
 We show these results for incident energies corresponding to features A and B of Fig. \ref{fig:holedoping}(a) in \ref{fig:cfrixs}(a) and (b), respectively.
 The good agreement verifies that the distortion of the octahedron in LVO is indeed quite small, and it is in line with results of LDA+DMFT calculations on the crystal field levels of LVO and with structural data.\cite{BORDET1993,SOLOVYEV2006} The LDA+DMFT calculations had been performed for the bulk monoclinic structure, and the V(1) site was found to have intra-t$_{2g}$ crystal field splittings of 50 meV and approximately 150 meV, and the V(2) site had 50 meV and approximatively 200 meV.